novuhq/novu/docs/docs/overview/quick-start.md

 #### SMS

-Similar to the the email, with SMS, custom variables using [{{handlebars}}](https://handlebarsjs.com/guide/) syntax can be described to create the final message.
+Similar to the email, with SMS, custom variables using [{{handlebars}}](https://handlebarsjs.com/guide/) syntax can be described to create the final message.

 #### In-app